mreinstein/collision-2d/README.md

 const collided = sphereSphereOverlap(centerA, radiusA, centerB, radiusB, contact) // collided is true or false
 ```

-if there is a collision, `contact.delta` is a vector that can be added to sphere B’s position to move them into a non-colliding state.
+if there is a collision, `contact.delta` is a vector that can be added to sphere A’s position to move them into a non-colliding state.
 `contact.position` is the point of contact of these 2 spheres

 Note: `contact` is an optional parameter. if you only want to determine if the 2 spheres overlap, omit `contact` which will be faster.